 The law is complex and you are not expected to understand everything.
 You should sign any documents until you fully understand what it is about.
 If you are confused or have any questions, ask your solicitor for an explanation as soon as possible.
 This will limit misunderstandings and ensure you and your solicitor are working towards the same goal.

 Legal issues can take a long time to resolve.
 Your solicitor should keep you up to date with the progress of your case but it is also your responsibility to inform your solicitor immediately if your personal circumstances change.
 The best way to maintain open lines of communication with your lawyer is to agree on the frequency and method of your correspondence.
 For example; some may wish to exchange a fortnightly email while others may prefer a monthly phone call.

 Your solicitor is there to protect your rights and ensure the best possible outcome is achieved.
 In order to do this you must trust that your lawyer has your best interests in mind.
 Take the time to do your research and choose your family solicitor carefully.
 A good family lawyer combines years of experience with a genuine passion for helping protect the rights of their clients.

-Rostron Carlyle’s team of experienced family layers can help you achieve the outcome you desire.
+Rostron Carlyle Rojas’s team of experienced family lawyers can help you achieve the outcome you desire.
 For more information about securing legal representation, or to discuss the documents you may be required to provide, contact them today on (07) 3009 8444.